-Is Your Copy Trusted by Google?Posted: 20 January 2007
+Is Your Copy Trusted by Google?Posted: 20 January, 2007 by Jim Callender

 It’s a forever changing job being a SEO (Search Engine Optimisation) copywriter, regarding the changing algorithms and indexing techniques by the major search engines.